‘Blackish’ Fans Slam ABC For Casting Chris Brown As A Guest Star

 Chris Brown managed to make his way back into the headlines recently when reports started to surface that Brown’s ex-girlfriend, model Karrueche Tran, had obtained a restraining order against him.
 Earlier this month Billboard featured and article claiming Chris Brown’s downward spiral could be connected back to anger issues and drug addiction.
 Brown later refuted the claims made in the article on social media.

-Considering the trouble history and frequent issues with the law, fans of Blackish didn’t see Chris Brown as a good fit for the show.
+Considering his troubled history and frequent issues with the law, fans of Blackish didn’t see Chris Brown as a good fit for the show.
 Blackish is a sitcom known for its thoughtful commentary – according to The Washington Post – and Brown didn’t really contribute to that.

 Naturally, fans of the ABC sitcom were not shy about sharing their opinions regarding the decision to cast Chris Brown as a guest star on Blackish.
 There were some who vowed not to watch the episode.
 There were others who encouraged the sitcom to use casting Chris Brown as a guest star as an opportunity to address domestic violence related issues.